 50+ Healthy Meals You Can Make Ahead & Freeze for Later

 Now that you're spending more time at home thanks to the spread of the coronavirus, you might be cooking a lot more than you were before.
-And while whipping up a meal in the kitchen can be a great way to relieve stress or anxiety, you might not want to have to do it every meal for the foreseeable future.
+And while whipping up a meal in the kitchen can be a great way to relieve stress or anxiety, you might not want to have to do it every meal.
 Luckily, you don't have to: Freezer meals should become your new best friend.

-There are plenty of recipes that taste just as delicious the second time around.
+There are plenty of healthy freezer meals that taste just as delicious the second time around.
 Just throw them in the freezer until you're ready to eat them!
 It's also a great way to meal prep—you can freeze each serving individually for when you need it.
 You'll eliminate food waste and save yourself from having to cook dinner every night.
 It's a win-win!

 Chicken Sausage Lasagna

 Lasagna is the perfect freezer meal: You can cook a whole pan and defrost it when you need a quick, nutritious meal.
 This recipe incorporates chicken sausage, basil, and garlic for a meal that's bursting with flavor.

 Get our recipe for Chicken Sausage Lasagna.

 Copycat Cracker Barrel Meatloaf

 Just because you're cooking for one doesn't mean you can't cook an entire batch of meatloaf.
 Just save the rest for a homestyle meal later on, when you don't feel like cooking!